 We have not yet generated any product revenue and do not expect to generate any product revenue for the foreseeable future.
-We have recognized, in the aggregate, \$1.5 million of revenue from our inception through December 31, 2004.
+We have recognized, in the aggregate, \$1.5 million of revenue since our inception.
 This revenue was derived entirely from government research grants.
 We will seek to generate revenue from product sales, and possibly from research and development payments, profit sharing payments, milestone payments, and royalties.
 In the future, we expect that any revenue we generate will fluctuate from quarter-to-quarter as a result of the timing and amount of research and development and other payments received under any future collaborative or strategic relationships, and the amount and timing of payments we receive upon the sale of our drug candidates, to the extent any are successfully commercialized.